matzrh/rfm12b-linux/README.md

 ...
 gpio_pin_X = port:PI14<5><default><default><default>
 ```
 (Replace X with your number of pins and the dots with whatever other GPIO pins you use).
-Of course, you can use any other pin that has a EINT Mux Capacity.
+Of course, you can use any other pin than PI14 that has an external interrupt capability (see A20 datasheet and or fex/mux documentations to find out).

 ```
 [spi_devices]